-The gift of giving is a wonderful feeling.
-It’s a special moment to see the smile on your loved one’s face while they’re opening each gift you have picked out for them.
+Giving to others fills you with a wonderful feeling.
+It’s an opportunity to create a special moment with a loved one, to see the smile on their face while they’re opening the gift you’ve picked out for them.

-Though we may not spend much time thinking of the benefits of gifting, there are a surprising number of ways in which this act of kindness can positively influence your life.
+Though you may not spend much time thinking of the benefits of gifting, we know there are a surprising number of ways in which this act of kindness can positively influence your life.
 Not only does it strengthen the bond between giver and receiver, but studies have shown that giving has added health benefits.
 It can help boost your physical health and mental well-being as well as make you feel generous in other aspects of your life.

-Want to learn more about these benefits?
-Below are some simple yet overlooked outcomes that all stem from the generous act of gifting to others.
+Here are some simple yet often overlooked outcomes that all come about from the generous act of gifting to others.

 Giving strengthens your relationships

 One of the greatest benefits of gift giving is strengthening the relationship with the person receiving the gift.
-There is an enormous sense of satisfaction when seeing the expression on the face of someone you’ve given a gift to.
-It shows that you have acknowledged the person and appreciate their presence in your life.
+You receive an enormous sense of satisfaction when you see the expression on the face of someone you’ve given a gift to.
+This reaction shows that you have acknowledged the person and appreciate their presence in your life.

-“You come to know the person even better,” says Dr. Ellen Langer, a psychology professor at Harvard, in an interview with NPR.
+“You come to know the person even better,” says Dr. Ellen Langer, a psychology professor at Harvard University, in an interview with NPR.
 “If you spend time thinking about the gift, that thinking is good for you in ways that people might not be aware of.
 You are going to be thinking about what they might like, what you can afford, and making these decisions is empowering for the gift giver.”

 Being generous boosts your mental health